 Sure, your child won’t succumb to the dreaded summer slide.
 However, those major gains you were hoping for may not materialize.
 Your child may still be far behind when the new school year begins, and unprepared for the ever-increasing expectations.

 Yes, I do believe that you have another option.
 I’m a little biased, but I think it may be the best option.

-Does option 1 (relieving academic pressure) appeal to you?
-How about the first part of option 4 (working with your child at home, or at the beach, or wherever you land)?
+Does relieving academic pressure (option 1) appeal to you?
+How about working with your child at home, or at the beach, or wherever you land (option 4)?